Applying and Visiting

 - You will also upload your CV or resume in the application portal.

-Applications must be complete with a paid application fee before the AFRE Admissions Committee can evaluate a prospective student for admission and funding.
+The application must be complete before the AFRE Admissions Committee can evaluate a prospective student for admission and funding.

 Admission Criteria